Multihead self-attention in cortico-thalamic circuits: Acknowledgments

 \section{Acknowledgments}

 We thank Timothée Proix for discussions on human speech processing and intracortical recordings, Nicolas Deperrois for implementing a previous version of our cortical transformers, Katharina Wilmes and Ausra Saudargiene for working out a time-continuous version within a different project, and Michael Marmaduke Woodman for discussing how to implement it in The Virtual Brain.
-This work was funded by the European Union’s Horizon Europe Programme under the Specific Grant Agreement No.~101147319 (EBRAINS 2.0 Project).
+This work was funded by the European Union's Horizon Europe Programme under the Specific Grant Agreement No. 101147319 (EBRAINS 2.0 Project).
+We declare no competing interests.